usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Step 1: Create a New Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our Plugin Task will output a Numpy array.
-Before we register this output in our Plugin Task, we need to define the type in Dioptra.
+Your plugin task will output a Numpy array.
+Before registering this output in your plugin task, you need to define the type in Dioptra.

 1. Navigate to the **Plugin-Params** tab.
 2. Click **Create**.